1300 364 650

 To qualify you must:

-The CSHC is targeted at self-funded retirees of age pension age who do not qualify for an age pension because of their asset and/or income assessment.
+The CSHC is targeted at self-funded retirees of age pension age who do not qualify for an age pension because of their assets and/or income.

 To qualify, you must:

-Adjusted taxable income (ATI) – DefinitionFrom 1 January 2015, the ATI for your tax year will be the sum of your:
+ATI for tax year will be the sum of your:

 If you have limited means and pay rent to a private landlord for accommodation, you may qualify for rent assistance.
-Rent assistance is paid in addition to pensions, allowances, benefits or Family Payment that you may receive.
+Rent assistance is paid in addition to a pension, allowance or benefit that you may receive.